 - For Kids: It is up to you, the parent/guardian, whether or not you would like to stay with your child/family-member/participant on the first visit.
 We encourage parents/guardians to participate in the main worship service, but want to be flexible to your preference. - For Teens/Adults: It is up to you, the parent/guardian/caregiver, whether or not you would like to stay with your child/family-member/participant on the first visit.
-We encourage parents/guardians/caregivers to participate in the main worship service, but want to be flexible to your preference. - One of our purposes for providing Reflectors classrooms is for you to be able to attend Worship Services.
-We request you do not leave the premises while your participant is in our classrooms during weekend services. - Please fill out an IWP (Individualized Worship Plan) form for your child/family-member/participant so that our team can be as equipped as possible to make his/her time with Reflectors an awesome one.
-You can find and fill out this form at www.reflectorsministry.org - If you know that your child/family-member/participant will be able to attend on a particular weekend, please (if possible) give some type of notice in advance.
+We encourage parents/guardians/caregivers to participate in the main worship service, but want to be flexible to your preference.
+Group Homes requiring staff to stay with their participants is acceptable. - One of our purposes for providing Reflectors classrooms is for you to be able to attend Worship Services.
+We request you do not leave the premises while your participant is in our classrooms during weekend services.
+There may be times where we will offer respite care where you will be able to leave the campus.
+We would then communicate this information to you. - Please fill out an IWP (Individualized Worship Plan) form for your child/family-member/participant so that our team can be as equipped as possible to make his/her time with Reflectors an awesome one.
+You can find and fill out this form at www.reflectorsministry.org - If you know that your child/family-member/participant will not be able to attend on a particular weekend, please (if possible) give some type of notice in advance.
 It can be in-person, by email, phone call, etc. This will help in the volunteer preparation process.
-Or, if you ever have questions, concerns, or ideas about anything, please let us know we're here for you!
+Or, if you ever have questions, concerns, or ideas about anything, please let us know - we're here for you!